tvegawaichman/readthedocs_tutorial/docs/source/Quickstart/quick_start.rst

 1. Clone repository and get the apptainers that contain all the dependencies
 ------------

-Clone git repository in appropriate location:
+Clone git repository in an appropiate location:

 .. code-block:: console